 1. Purpose & Scope

-The purpose of this clinical and medical controlled document (CMCD) policy is to describe the requirements for the fair compensation of the subject (including both patients and healthy volunteer subjects) during the conduct of Pfizer-sponsored studies.
-The term policy will be used throughout the remainder of this CMCD policy.
+The purpose of this clinical and medical controlled document (CMCD) policy is to describe the requirements for the compensation, expense reimbursement, and post-study transitional care of the research subject (including both patients and healthy volunteer subjects) who participate in the conduct of Pfizer-sponsored studies.

 This policy applies to:

 - Pfizer colleagues within, but not limited to, clinical research and development and medical affairs.
 This also includes those parties with whom Pfizer contracts (e.g., contract research organizations, vendors, or consultants) to perform such activities.

 This policy does not apply to: